justicedemocrats/new-site/src/pages/issue-pages/index.md

     planks:
       - contents: >-
-          The United States should catch up to every other modern nation and implement a single-payer, medicare-for-all system.
+          The United States should catch up to every other modern nation and implement a single payer, Medicare for All system.
 There’s no reason we can’t be #1 in the world instead of #37.
-It’s time to end the destruction of American healthcare by rapacious, price gouging, for-profit, private health insurance middlemen.
+It’s time to end the destruction of American health care by rapacious, price gouging, for-profit, private health insurance middlemen.
         title: Healthcare as A Right
       - contents: >-